Sukeysun/STAT545_participation/010/cm010-exercise-df.md

 ### Let's join tibbles using four mutating functions: `left_join`, `right_join`, `inner_join` and `full_join`.

--   create two tibbles named `a` and `b`, similar to Data Wrangling Cheatsheet
+-   create two tibbles named `a` and `b`, similar to Data Wrangling Cheatsheet.
 -   use `left_join`, `right_join`, `inner_join` and `full_join` functions
 -   example for `left_join`: Join matching rows from b to a
 -   example for `right_join`: Join matching rows from a to b